BEST Robotics

-BEST (Boosting Engineering, Science, and Technology) is a national six-week robotics competition in the United States held each fall, designed to help interest middle school and high school students in possible engineering careers.
+BEST (Boosting Engineering, Science, and Technology) is a national eight-week robotics competition in the United States held each fall, designed to help interest middle school and high school students in possible engineering careers.
 The games are similar in scale to those of the FIRST Tech Challenge.

 History

 The idea for a BEST (Boosting Engineering, Science, and Technology) competition originated in 1993 when two Texas Instruments (TI) engineers, Ted Mahler and Steve Marum, were serving as guides for Engineering Day at their company site in Sherman, Texas.
 Together with a group of high school students, they watched a video of freshmen building a robot in Woodie Flowers's class at Massachusetts Institute of Technology.
 The high school students were so interested that Mahler and Marum said, "Why don't we do this?"

 With enthusiastic approval from TI management, North Texas BEST was born.
 The first competition was held in 1993 with 14 schools and 221 students (including one team from San Antonio).

 After learning that a San Antonio group had formed a non-profit organization to support a BEST event, North Texas BEST mentored them in providing their own BEST competition.
 Thus, San Antonio BEST, the second BEST competition site (or "hub"), was started in 1994.
 The two groups - North Texas and San Antonio - decided to meet for Texas BEST, a state playoff at Howard Payne University in Brownwood, Texas.
 The competition has also been held at Texas A&M University, Southern Methodist University (SMU), Texas Tech, University of North Texas (in Denton) and more recently it was hosted by the University of Texas at Dallas with the competition being held in Frisco, TX.
 The number of SABEST teams invited to Texas BEST is based on the ratio of schools participating at SA BEST to the total number participating at all the BEST hubs that feed Texas BEST multiplied by the total number of teams invited to Texas BEST.
 The number of San Antonio teams varies from year to year but is typically approximately 8 teams.
 This is a regional playoff where BEST teams meet from around Texas and New Mexico.